What is a detective?

 Daily duties for a detective vary greatly depending on what stage of an investigation they are working on.
-A typical day could include collecting and analyzing evidence, taking photographs and drawing diagrams of crime scenes, reviewing autopsy reports, interviewing relevant leads, and writing reports.
-The investigation process needs to be extremely organized, so detectives must have excellent note-taking and organization skills.
+A typical day could include collecting and analyzing evidence, photographing and drawing diagrams of crime scenes, reviewing autopsy reports, interviewing relevant leads, and writing reports.
+The investigation process must be extremely organized, so detectives must have excellent note-taking and organization skills.

 Depending on the type of detective, some surveillance may also be required.
 Detectives should have plenty of experience in law enforcement.
-It’s essential to be able to work within the laws and be able to testify in court whenever necessary and defend all methods and collection procedures.
+It’s essential to work within the laws, testify in court whenever necessary, and defend all methods and collection procedures.

 The work environment for detectives is constantly changing.
 There is a lot of deskwork in the role because you’ll be writing up reports, searching leads using the internet, and reviewing reports from other experts in your cases.
 Days in court will involve testifying for long periods of time and being able to answer questions and speak in front of others.

 Fieldwork can take place in many different locations.
 You may be doing surveillance where you have to stay in your car or hidden away in a certain position for long periods of time.
 Interviews and evidence gathering can happen at crime scenes or locations where people need to be questioned.